Home

 Agent identity

-To discover other office agents and their conversation logs, read
+How to discover other office agents and their conversation logs: read

 ~/.isomux/agents-summary.json.